 Elimination of grade disputes

 When grading is subjective and manual, grade disputes are inevitable.
 A student argues that their answer was essentially correct, and you’re left trying to reconstruct your reasoning from three days ago.
-With auto-graded objective questions, the rubric is transparent and applied consistently.
+With auto-graded objective questions, however, the rubric is transparent and applied consistently.
 There’s nothing to dispute about a Multiple Choice answer that didn’t match the correct option.

-Setting Up Auto-Grading on QuizMagic
+How to Set Up Auto-Grading Quizzes on QuizMagic

 Step 3: Set your session parameters.
 Decide how long the quiz session stays open, whether to enable time limits, and whether to allow question randomization.
 These settings take about 30 seconds to configure.